-Note: This schedule is presented to illustrate the requirement to show information for 10 years.
-However, until a full 10-year trend is compiled, this presentation will only include information for those years for which information is available.
+Note: GASB Statement No. 75 requires ten years of information to be presented in this table.
+However, until a full ten-year trend is compiled, this presentation will only include information for those years for which information is available.

-HOUSING AUTHORITY OF THE CITY OF CAPE MAY

-Required Supplementary Information

-Schedule of the Authority's OPEB Contributions
+Required Supplementary Information Schedule of the Authority's OPEB Contributions

-State Health Benefits Local Government Retired Employees Plan

-Last Six Fiscal Years
+State Health Benefits Local Government Retired Employees Plan Last Seven Fiscal Years